-- As the effects of COVID-19 and its variants continue to evolve, it is difficult to predict and forecast the impact it might have on our business and results of operations in the future.
-The COVID-19 pandemic has, and may continue to cause supply chain disruptions.
-Although we saw some improvement in the supply chain during the second half of 2022, we continue to have some supply chain challenges that may continue in the foreseeable future. - Inflation due to, among other things, the continuing impacts of the COVID-19 pandemic and uncertain economic environment impacts product costs and wages.
+- As the AI market continues to evolve, it is difficult to predict and forecast its potential impact on our business and results of operations in the future.
+We may be required to make significant investments to keep up with increasing competition surrounding AI.
+Additionally, potential issues with the AI products we sell could have an adverse effect on our business and results of operations in the future. - Inflation due to, among other things, higher interest rates and the uncertain economic environment, impacts product costs and wages.
 The increased product costs and wages due to inflation may adversely affect our business, financial condition and results of operations.
-If inflation on products and wages increases beyond our ability to control, we may not be able to adjust prices to sufficiently offset the effect of the various cost increases without negatively impacting customer demand. - The Federal Reserve recently increased interest rates, and it is anticipated that interest rates will continue to rise.
+If product costs and wages increase significantly or for an extended period of time, we may not be able to adjust prices to sufficiently offset the effect of the various cost increases without negatively impacting customer demand. - The Federal Reserve increased interest rates in 2023, but it is anticipated that interest rates will remain steady and potentially decrease in 2024.
 Although we don't have any borrowing under our credit facility, should we need to borrow in the future, we may be exposed to high interest rates.
+Additionally, if interest rates were to decrease, our interest income on our cash equivalents and short-term investments would also decrease.